SEO

 <link rel="alternate" href="https://www.d-centralize.com/{language}" hreflang="{language}-{region}" />

-So all users that are not targetted by the NL
+All users who are not specifically targeted by the NL

 .